openshift/installer/docs/user/openstack/README.md

 # => <ingressFloatingIP>
 ```

-> **NOTE:**
+> **Note**
 > These IP addresses will **not** show up attached to any particular server (e.g. when running `openstack server list`).
-Similarly, the API and Ingress ports will always be in the `DOWN` state.
-This is because the ports are not attached to the servers directly.
-Instead, their fixed IP addresses are managed by keepalived.
-This has no record in Neutron's database and as such, is not visible to OpenStack.
+> Similarly, the API and Ingress ports will always be in the `DOWN` state.
+> This is because the ports are not attached to the servers directly.
+> Instead, their fixed IP addresses are managed by keepalived.
+> This has no record in Neutron's database and as such, is not visible to OpenStack.

 *The network traffic will flow through even though the IPs and ports do not show up in the servers*.